Lokgic/diss-repo/src/keynes-chapter.md

 Skyrms has proposed the notion of *resiliency* to capture Jeffrey's observation in a generalized manner:  even though evidential weight is not reflected by the probability, it is captured by its _stability_.
 The idea that there is a probabilistic representation for a _stable_ state of belief can be illustrated as follows: if I have in front of me an urn $U$, with an unknown proportion of black and white balls.
 If I randomly draw 2 balls from it with replacement and find one ball for each color, my intuitive estimate of the proportion of black balls would sensibly be somewhere around 1/2.
 But my state of belief should be relatively _unstable_: it would be irrational for me to fixate on this estimate, especially new light of conflicting evidence.
 If I sample two more balls from the urn and they are both black, it would make sense for me to raise my estimate for the proportion of black balls to more than 1/2---perhaps to 3/4.
 But suppose I continue to sample from for 996 more times.
 Out of the total 1000 draws, 500 are black.
 At this point a sensible would be back to around 1/2, but unlike my state of belief after only 2 samples, after 1000 samples my state of belief is stabilized: suppose I sample again and I draw five black balls in a row.
 Now, even though drawing 5 black balls in a row seems rather extraordinary, against the body of my evidence it would not warrant me to revise my belief in any significant measure.

 The intuition here is that the increase in the amount of evidence, expressed here in terms of the number of samples, corresponds to the increase of stability of the estimate.
-Skyrm has introduced a notion called the _resiliency_ to capture this intuition sense of stability.
+Skyrms has introduced a notion called the _resiliency_ to capture this intuition sense of stability.

 Conceptually, this is an attractive way to capture to notion of evidential weight.
 Keynes' puzzlement about how relevance and weight could come apart is addressed; When a belief $B$ is resilient, the conditional probability on some new evidence $E$ should be approximately the same, that is, $P(B|E) \approx P(B)$, even if $E$ would be highly relevant were $B$ not resilient.
 If, for instance, a resilient belief is one where the weight of the evidence for it is high, then it is a logical consequence that evidence could make a belief more weighty without changing its degree, for the weight is in fact stabilizing this particular value.